-The code runs on a Raspberry Pi, which also means it is not required to plug or open the original USB key on a computer.
+The code runs on a Raspberry Pi (a small hardware device), which also means it is not required to plug or open the original USB key on a computer.
 CIRCLean can be seen as kind of air gap between the untrusted USB key and your operational computer.

 CIRCLean does not require any technical prerequisites of any kind and can be used by anyone.
 CIRCLean is free software which can be audited and analyzed by third-parties.
 We also invite any organizations to actively reuse CIRCLean in their own products or contribute to the project.

 Unplug the device:

 Plug the untrusted key in the top usb slot of the Raspberry Pi:

 Plug your own key in the bottom usb slot:

 Note: Make sure your own key is bigger than the untrusted one.
 The extracted documents might be bigger than the original ones.

 Connect the power to the micro USB:

 If you have a Raspberry Pi with a diode, wait until the blinking stops:

 Else, plug a headset and listen to some music during the conversion.
 When the music stops, the conversion is finished.